ĢƵios

 • Facilitate student achievement of expected program learning outcomes.

-• Use Learning Management System (e.g., Blackboard) to facilitate teaching, learning, assessment and communication.
+• Use Learning Management System (e.g., Canva) to facilitate teaching, learning, assessment and communication.

 • Provide academic-related coaching and academic monitoring to assigned student advisees in partnership with professional academic advising staff.